Planned tram projects in Helsinki: Other possibilities

-In addition to the above, expansion of the tram network from Arabia to Viikki, Käpylä to Koskela and Pikku Huopalahti to Haaga have been mentioned as potential long-term projects.

 A construction of a light rail or tram system has also been proposed as a possible solution of arranging public transport in the Östersundom area annexed by Helsinki from Vantaa and Sipoo on 1 January 2009.
 An extension of the Helsinki Metro was originally planned as the main form of public transport for this area, but on 20 February 2009 a newspaper reported that a light rail system is being studied as an alternative to supplement or replace the Metro connection to this area due to the lower costs of a light rail link.
-If built, the light rail link could be extended as far east as Porvoo. Östersundom is located in eastern Helsinki, and as such the proposed new system would be completely unconnected with the currently existing tram system.
-It could, however, connect with the future Jokeri line in Itäkeskus.
+If built, the light rail link could be extended as far east as Porvoo.
+As proposed in 2024, the new system would provide a transfer to Metro as well as current and planned light rail lines: Helsinki light rail line 15 in Itäkeskus, Vantaa light rail in Bredbacka, and the light-rail conversion of the bus route 560 ("Jokeri 2") in Fallbacka.

-The construction of some of the expansions to the network as trolleybus lines was studied in a 2009 report by Helsinki City Transport, but the city decided to drop the trolleybus plans for the foreseeable future in 2011.

-2015 funding plan

-In April 2015, Helsinki City Transport (HKL) approved a plan for funding tram network projects for 2016–25.
-These plans are subject to continuous reviews and changes.
-For instance, most of the items listed here are delayed compared to the plan approved in 2012.
-The allocations of funds are in millions of euros.